alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 * Sliders in trim path start/end/offset demo look crappy on mobile viewports.
 * Footnote idea: You also cannot morph a `L` command with three coordinates, into an `L` command with four coordinates like a square.
 * Add color to icons?
+* Link to SVG source code somewhere?
+Somehow make the blog post useful to web developers as well?
+Mention that trim path start/end doesn't exist in SVG and must be animated using stroke dash array/offset?

   [adp-delightful-details]: https://github.com/alexjlockwood/adp-delightful-details
   [svg-path-reference]: http://www.w3.org/TR/SVG11/paths.html#PathData